-Fall or Spring (3) Leruth.
-Prerequiste: FREN 305.
+Fall or Spring (3).
+M. Leruth.
+Prerequisite: FREN 314 or 315.

 This course studies contemporary French society, the historical origins of some of its most characteristic structures (e.g., institutions, representations, lifestyles), and the forces of change that have shaped it over the past twenty years.